 The Problem

 The problem of rising obesity among those with sedentary lifestyles has been known for some time.
 Sedentary lifestyles increase the risk of overweight/obesity, diabetes, cholesterol issues, and cardiovascular diseases such as heart attacks and stroke.
-According to a study that analyzes data collected over 15 years, sedentary lifestyles led to earlier death independent of physical activity (2).
-A 2011 study suggested that those in sedentary occupations were sedentary for an average of 11 hours a day (3).
-Based on the CDC survey from 2019, less than 5% of adults walked or biked to work and only 26% of adults reported being physically active in their leisure time (4).
-With the advent of remote work environments in the midst of the COVID-19 pandemic, obesity management among those with desk jobs and sedentary lifestyles has been pushed into focus again.
+A study analyzing data collected over 15 years shows that sedentary lifestyles led to earlier death independent of physical activity (2).
+A 2011 study suggested that those in sedentary occupations were sedentary for an average of 11 hours daily (3).
+Based on the CDC survey 2019, less than 5% of adults walked or biked to work, and only 26% reported being physically active in their leisure time (4).
+With the advent of remote work environments amid the COVID-19 pandemic, obesity management among those with desk jobs and sedentary lifestyles has been pushed into focus again.

 The Solution